Brite Divinity School educates and inspires people to serve God's diverse world as leaders in churches, the academy, and public life.

-Stephen V. Sprinkle is Professor of Practical Theology, and has held the office of Director of Field Education and Supervised Ministry since 1994 at Brite Divinity School, located on the campus of Texas Christian University in Fort Worth, Texas.
+Stephen V. Sprinkle is Emeritus Professor of Practical Theology.
 A native of North Carolina, and educated with a B.A. from Barton College, an M.Div. from Yale University Divinity School, and a Ph.D. in Systematic Theology from Duke University Graduate School, he is an ordained minister of the Alliance of Baptists.
 Dr. Sprinkle was named 2010-2011 Hero of Hope by the Cathedral of Hope in Dallas, Texas for his advocacy on behalf of the LGBTQ community, and currently serves as Theologian-in-Residence for the Cathedral.
-In 2013, he was named Director of Baptist Programming for the Divinity School.
 He holds professional memberships in the Academy of Religious Leadership, the Association of Theological Field Educators, and is a member of the Forum on the Military Chaplaincy.
 Dr. Sprinkle is a human rights advocate, a widely sought speaker, and an internationally recognized authority on anti-LGBTQ hate crimes.
+In 2021, he was named Director of the Carpenter Initiative on Gender, Sexuality, and Justice.

 DegreesPh.D., Duke University Graduate School, 1997